 Freeze Your Credit Cards

-Some folks take this advice literally and actually put their credit cards in water and freeze them into a block of ice.
+To start to get out of debt, some folks take this advice literally and actually put their credit cards in water and freeze them into a block of ice.
 Something that stops the owners being able to use them for impulse buys, as they have to go through the rigmarole of defrosting the card, and hopefully this time will be enough to decide whether they want to buy the product or not.
+Creating a budget and sticking to it is another way to start on the path to a debt free life.

 Of course, there is another way to do this and is to agree that you will not spend any more money on your credit card.
 One thing in particular that can help this is to remove all of your credit details from any online stores like Amazon.
 Also, you can leave your cards at home when you go shopping, and don’t forget that you can refuse a credit limit increase if you contact your provider, so there is less temptation to get into further debt.